pingcap/docs/tidb-cloud/backup-and-restore-serverless.md

 - Existing connections will be terminated once the restore is started.
 - The cluster will be unavailable, and new connections will be blocked during the restore process.
 - Restore will affect tables in the `mysql` schema.
-Any changes to user credentials, permissions, or system variables will be reverted to their state at the time of the backup.
+Any changes to user credentials, permissions, or system variables will be reverted to their state at the backup time.

 **Restore to a new cluster**